 The second round of applications closed on August 15, 2023.
 Stay tuned for our announcement of the recipients.

 Successful applications will be selected based on the quality of the application and number of applications received.

-*VWB Partner communities in 2022: Kimmirut, Qikiqtarjuaq, Paulatuk, Kugluktuk, Lutselk'e, Acho Dene Koe (Fort Liard), Pehdzeh Ki (Wrigley), Liidlii kue (Fort Simpson), Uqsuqtuuq (Gjoa Haven) and Taloyoak.
+*VWB Partner communities in 2023: Kimmirut, Qikiqtarjuaq, Igloolik, Fort McPherson, Tuktoyaktuk, Kugluktuk, Lutselk'e, Acho Dene Koe (Fort Liard), Pehdzeh Ki (Wrigley), Uqsuqtuuq (Gjoa Haven) and Taloyoak.